“Essence of Estes Park” — Misty Mountain Lodge in Estes Park, Colorado

 Located on the back of the Manitou Springs Pool & Fitness Center, this mural showcases local birds interacting with one another in a scene of communication, nurture, and instinct.
 This mural was awarded 2025 People’s Choice Award for new public art in Manitou Springs, Colorado.

-“Seasons of Joy” – Nursing Facility Courtyard Mural
+“Seasons of Joy” – Nursing Facility Courtyard Mural in Denver, Colorado

 Bright florals, snow-capped mountains, and flowing colors bring new life to the courtyard of this long-term care facility.
 Designed with the wellbeing of residents in mind, the mural transforms the space into a calming, joyful retreat.
 Hearing the reflections of residents was a heartwarming part of this project.